-- Written work will be assigned weekly and is due at the specified time and date. - We will be doing group work in class, and this will form a significant part of your participation grade.
-This group work is explained in more detail in the weekly class plan. - There will also be assigned reading each week to prepare you for class discussion and group work (do these readings in advance).
+- Written work will be assigned weekly and is due at the specified time and date.
+Each homework problem (or subset of a problem for those problems with multiple parts) will be graded out of 2 points, with 2 points for a correct answer with supporting work, 1 point for a solid attempt at the problem, and 0 points for minimal or no effort on the problem. - There will also be assigned reading each week to prepare you for class discussion (do these readings in advance).
 These readings are listed on the course schedule. - There will be one hour exam and a final exam.
 See the course schedule for more details.